dancazarin/brisk/docs/docs/prebuilt_binaries.md

 Below are instructions for acquiring the necessary binaries to build Brisk applications.

+> [!warning]
+> If you're using prebuilt dependencies, make sure to set the `VCPKG_MANIFEST_MODE` CMake variable to `OFF` to prevent Vcpkg from automatically rebuilding all dependencies.

 ## Acquiring Complete Brisk Binaries

 You can download the Brisk library binaries along with all required dependencies: